-This activity helps team members identify their own behavioural styles and also recognise those of their colleagues – setting the base for improved communication, better understanding, and enhanced co-ordination.
+This activity helps team members identify their own behavioral styles and also recognize those of their colleagues – setting the base for improved communication, better understanding, and enhanced co-ordination.
 The session is ideal for a group that comprises diverse people.

 Most people go through an entire conversation without asking any questions, which only implies that they have not been entirely involved or have not understood the context of communication.
 Questions help remove doubts, and misunderstandings thus, getting the communicator’s message across, clearer and better.
 To ensure that employees know how to ask the right questions, this session uses various techniques to teach them how best they can use open- and close-ended questions for a comprehensive understanding.